Getting Your First Texas Driver's License

 For Texas Online Drivers Ed students:

-Certificate(s) of completed behind-the-wheel training (44 hours) from the online course or through a certified instructor.
+Certificate(s) of completed behind-the-wheel (44 hours) from our Behind-the-Wheel course or from a certified instructor at a driving school.

 - 7 Hours of in-car observation